-We have acted as special counsel to Summit Wireless Technologies, Inc., a Delaware corporation (the "Company"), in connection with a Registration Statement on Form S-3 (the "Registration Statement") filed on July 13, 2020 by the Company with the U.S. Securities and Exchange Commission (the 'SEC") under the Securities Act of 1933, as amended (the "Securities Act"), for the proposed resale from time to time by the Selling Stockholders (as defined below) of an aggregate of up to 141,159 shares of common stock, par value \$0.0001 per share, of the Company (the "Common Stock") consisting of: (i) 91,062 shares (the 'Shares') of Common Stock and up to 45,534 shares (the "Investor Warrant Shares") of Common Stock, issuable upon exercise of common stock purchase warrants issued by the Company to investors (the Investor Warrants"), in connection with a private placement transaction conducted by the Company in February 2020 (the "February 2020 Private Placement"), and (ii) up to 4,553 shares (the "Placement Agent Warrant Shares") and collectively with the Investor Warrants, the "Warrants" are collectively referred to herein as the "Selling Stockholders."
+We have acted as special counsel to Summit Wireless Technologies, Inc., a Delaware corporation (the "Company"), in connection with a Registration Statement on Form S-3 (the "Registration Statement") filed on December 7, 2020 by the Company with the U.S. Securities and Exchange Commission (the 'SEC') under the Securities Act of 1933, as amended (the "Securities Act"), for the proposed resale from time to time by the Selling Stockholders (as defined below) of an aggregate of up to 518,278 shares of common stock, par value \$0.0001 per share, of the Company (the "Common Stock") consisting of: (i) 236,375 shares (the 'Shares') of Common Stock, and (ii) up to 281,903 shares (the "Warrant Shares") of Common Stock, issuable upon exercise of common stock purchase warrants issued by the Company to the Selling Stockholders (the "Warrants"), in connection with Settlement and Release Agreements, each dated November 9, 2020, entered into by each of the Selling Stockholders with the Company (the "Settlement Agreements").
+The holders of the Shares, the Warrant Shares and the Warrants are collectively referred to herein as the 'Selling Stockholders.'

-In connection with this opinion, we have examined and relied upon the originals or copies certified or otherwise identified to our satisfaction of the following: (i) the Registration Statement, including the exhibits filed therewith, (ii) the transaction documents prepared in connection with the February 2020 Private Placement, all exhibits and schedules attached thereto, and all documentation provided by the Company in connection therewith (the "Transaction Documents"), (ii) the minutes of meetings and resolutions of the board of directors of the Company as provided to us by the Company, (iii) the certificate of incorporation and bylaws of the Company, each as restated and/or amended to date, and (iv) such other documents as we have deemed necessary for purposes of rendering the opinion hereinafter set forth.
+In connection with this opinion, we have examined and relied upon the originals or copies certified or otherwise identified to our satisfaction of the following: (i) the Registration Statement, including the exhibits filed therewith, (ii) the Settlement Agreements, all exhibits and schedules attached thereto, all ancillary agreements, and all documentation provided by the Company in connection therewith (the "Transaction Documents"), (iii) the minutes of meetings and resolutions of the board of directors of the Company as provided to us by the Company, (iv) the certificate of incorporation and bylaws of the Company, each as restated and/or amended to date, and (v) such other documents as we have deemed necessary for purposes of rendering the opinion hereinafter set forth.